bitfield/puppet-beginners-guide-3/README.md

 If you're already using Puppet, you can dive straight in and look at the examples.
 You can read, use, and modify them without needing to buy the book, although obviously I will be happier if you do.
 (Buy two copies, in case you leave one on the bus by mistake.)

 Throughout the book, we'll be developing a complete, working example infrastructure, which you can use as a basis for your own.
-Check back here every so often to see how it's progressing!
+You can view and download it at the [Puppet Beginner's Guide demo repo](https://github.com/bitfield/control-repo).

 If you're new to Puppet, a great way to try it out quickly is to use a Vagrant virtual machine, which will run on your own computer, and there's a specific [Vagrant image](https://atlas.hashicorp.com/puppetlabs/boxes/ubuntu-16.04-64-puppet) recommended for use with this book.
 Follow the instructions below to install Virtualbox and Vagrant, and you'll be able to run the examples in this repo in just a few minutes.